Chile Country Commercial Guide

 Last published date:

-A practical and common market entry strategy, especially for new-to-market exporters and companies that are testing the market, is to appoint an in-country agent or representative with good access to relevant buyers and solid technical expertise.
+A practical and common market-entry strategy, especially for new-to-market exporters and companies that are testing the market, is to appoint an in-country agent or representative with both good access to relevant buyers as well as solid technical expertise.
 Once an exporter has a local partner, the next step might be to organize a promotional event to expand and raise awareness of the product or service among potential buyers or consumers.
-The U.S. Commercial Service can help exporters find in-country business partners for market entry, as well as organize market expansion activities.
+The U.S. Commercial Service can help exporters find in-country business partners for market entry, as well as organize promotional events.

-Establishing a local subsidiary or branch office in Chile is recommended for a U.S. exporter expecting a large sales volume and/or requiring local service support or localized inventory.
+Establishing a local subsidiary or branch office in Chile is recommended for a U.S. exporter expecting a large sales volume and/or requiring local service support or localized inventory, including those selling to the Chilean government.
 Any corporation legally constituted abroad may form, under its own name, an authorized branch (“agencia”) in Chile.